GabeScott/standard-works-vault/General Conference/1972 October - “Having Been Born of Goodly Parents”.md

 Those of us who are parents have children who may become prophets or sons of prophets.
 Let us raise them in truth and in virtue.

-Said the Lord: “Abraham, thou art one of them; thou wast chosen before thou wast born.”
-(Abr.
-3:23.)
+Said the Lord: “Abraham, thou art one of them; thou wast chosen before thou wast born.” ([[Abraham 3.23|Abr.
+3:23]].)
 And the Lord designated the others who have been chosen.
 I do not presume; rather, I am sure, President Lee, thou wast chosen before thou wast born.

 I pray that the whisperings of the Spirit, the visions of eternity, the mighty words of Christ our Lord will come to and be with you, even as they were with Nephi and with Joseph Smith.
 And I pray too that the disloyal and the disobedient will lose their power to hurt or make afraid.

 I know that President Lee is a prophet and a seer and a revelator.
 I have seen with my own eyes the mantle fall upon him and have had a witness borne into my soul that the Lord has chosen him and sustains him.

 God our Father, through his Son, Jesus Christ, directs the work of this the true and living church established by the Lord Jesus Christ on the earth.
 I know it, and bear witness of it, in the name of Jesus Christ.
 Amen.